Leo3418/leo3418.github.io/content/en/posts/2021-01-16-gentoo-merge-usr.md

 than Debian.
 {.notice}

-Gentoo, being one of the few distributions that still do not use systemd as the default init system, is also absent from the group of distributions that have completed the `/usr` merge.
+~~Gentoo, being one of the few distributions that still do not use systemd as the default init system, is also absent from the group of distributions that have completed the `/usr` merge.
 By default, in the root file system of a Gentoo installation, `/bin`, `/lib`, `/lib64` and `/sbin` are still standalone directories instead of symbolic links.
-But judging from a [`split-usr` global Portage USE flag][split-usr], there might have already been plans to merge `/usr` in Gentoo.
-As of the current revision of this post was published, the USE flag was forcibly declared, to indicate that `/bin`, `/lib`, `/lib64` and `/sbin` were still split from `/usr`; in the future, the USE flag might become optional when Gentoo is fully ready for the `/usr` merge.
+But~~ judging from a [`split-usr` global Portage USE flag][split-usr], there might have already been plans to merge `/usr` in Gentoo.
+At the time when the first revision of this post was published, the USE flag was forcibly declared, to indicate that `/bin`, `/lib`, `/lib64` and `/sbin` were still split from `/usr`; ~~in the future,~~ the USE flag might become optional when Gentoo is fully ready for the `/usr` merge.

-This article will show you how to merge `/usr` on a Gentoo installation now, when it is yet to be officially supported.
-It is by no means suggesting that `/usr` split is a definitely beneficial decision, and the advantages of `/usr` merge are not the subject of discussion here.
+This article ~~will show you how to merge `/usr` on a Gentoo installation now, when it is yet to be officially supported.
+It~~ is by no means suggesting that `/usr` split is a definitely beneficial decision, and the advantages of `/usr` merge are not the subject of discussion here.
 The sole purpose of this post is to help people who are interested in making the merge to do it.

-Though it is possible, **merging `/usr` is not officially supported by Gentoo yet!** Unless you are somewhat confident in resolving arbitrary issues on your system, particularly those pertinent to system file paths and symbolic links, it is not advisable to merge `/usr` on Gentoo.
-{.notice--danger}

-It is already known that a few packages cannot be installed correctly on a Gentoo system with `/usr` merged, like `dev-ml/dune`.
-Fixing those package installation issues will typically require you to modify the package's `ebuild`, so unless you know how to do this right, merging `/usr` is not a good idea.
-{.notice--danger}

 [freedesktop]: https://www.freedesktop.org/wiki/Software/systemd/TheCaseForTheUsrMerge/
 [fedora]: https://fedoraproject.org/wiki/Features/UsrMove#Detailed_Description